mmoundraty/cse15l-lab-reports/lab5.md

 In the second half of the quarter what I thought was really interesting thing to learn was vim.
 Learning vim, I learned that I can edit my code just from my terminal and that an IDE is not the only thing that I can use to edit code with.

-learn bash, jdb, and vim to efficiently debug my code.
-I learned how to use bash to report errors in my code and used bash to report how to fix my code.
-I also learned to efficiently debug my java code using jdb such as using the "stop at" command to find a breakpoint in my code where the errors are showing.
-What I thought was really cool was that I learned that I don't even need an IDE or even Notepad to edit my files, I can just edit files from my terminal with git commands and using vim.
-I learned git commands to save my changes with just the command lines with git add and git commit instead of going to the github to save my changes.
+I thought applying vim to my skill demo was cool since I could access files quickly from the command line and edit from there instead of going online in github and having to fork the files to my VS code.
-I also learned how to apply jdb, vim, and git in lab for my ChatServer lab project.